-I’m writing this on a Sunday morning, with the obligatory hangover and a hazy memory of a party the night before.
-It was soirée where it’s statistically likely that HIV/AIDS was a prominent guest.
+I’m writing this on a Sunday morning, with a grim hangover and a hazy memory of a party the night before.
+It was soirée where it’s statistically likely that HIV was a prominent guest.

 It’s a cheering indication of medical progress that the virus ain’t ruining parties any more.
-As a gay teen, I’ll be forever be haunted by the memory of a queer soiree in ’88.
+As a gay teen, I’ll be forever be haunted by the memory of a queer party in ’88.
 The polite chatter and champagne smiles were dramatically halted when a queen swished into the room, his face a swathe of KS lesions.

-Fear and admiration
+Fear and loathing

-Yes, it was a defiant act of bravery, but one of necessity.
-Back then, with mortality looming over every diagnosis, either you went to parties with your AIDS face, embracing what’s left of life, or died quietly.
+Yes, it was a defiant act of bravery, but one of provocative necessity.
+Back then, with mortality looming over every diagnosis, you either went to parties with your AIDS face, embracing what’s left of life.
+Or died quietly.

-My boyfriend at that time, who took me to the high-end bash, was unimpressed and quite vicious towards the KS queen who silenced the gasping onlookers.
+My boyfriend at that time, who took me to the high-end bash, was angry and unsympathetic towards the KS queen who silenced the gasping onlookers.

 Steroids and strippers

 I’m glad the dark days are over.
-They didn’t half drag on and it was hideously draining.
-I mean, four funerals in one week can put a terrible strain on one’s wardrobe, never mind the emotions.
+They didn’t half drag on, and it was hideously draining.
+Four funerals in one week can put a woeful strain on one’s wardrobe, never mind the emotions.

 Meth heads and gym bunnies

 It even achieved the unthinkable and brought the lesbians and queens together.
-Gay women remain in the lowest risk group, but they fought on the front lines with the activists and nursed the dying with Sapphic practicality.
+Gay women remain in the lowest risk group, but they fought on the front lines with the activists.
+They nursed the dying army with Sapphic practicality.

-Nobody would wish for the nightmares of the virus at its peak, but it’s hard not to be wistful for the sense of community it brought in its wake.
+Nobody would wish for the horror of the virus at its peak, but it’s hard not to be wistful for the sense of community that came in its wake.